ciena/bbsim-sadis-server/README.md

 port `8080` that then servers the contents of the created files as `JSON` over `HTTP`.

-The container periodically (5s) will requery the BBSIM instances and their SADIS and Bandwidth Profiles.
+The container periodically (default 5s) will requery the BBSIM instances and their SADIS and Bandwidth Profiles.
 The files in `/data` will then be updated or deleted based on the currently discovered entries.

 ## Configuration
 The important configuration aspect of this container is the credentials